Multi-Channel Marketing This Holiday Season

 Holiday Gift Guides: Gift guide campaigns are a great way to generate impressions with customers while persuading them to spend their holiday savings.
 Found in this HubSpot article, WeWork took advantage of this idea with their #WWGiftGuide campaign.
 WeWork published an article in their magazine for entrepreneurs, Creator, titled “Holiday Gift Guide: The Best Gifts with Personal Touch.”
 WeWork published different segments over the course of two weeks and included products from WeWork member companies to highlight their partnerships.
 As a B2B brand, WeWork found their niche within holiday promotion.

-Help Create Holiday Memories: If your store is open this holiday season, add some interactive holiday decor such as a mini North Pole or cut-outs of famous holiday characters like Santa and the elves.
+Help Create Holiday Memories: If your store is open this holiday season, add some interactive holiday decor such as the mini North Pole or cut-outs of famous holiday characters like Santa and the elves.
 Since more companies will be marketing online, generate filters or video content that customers can interact with.
 A timeless example of this is ElfYourself, an app where users can upload their faces and get videos of them dancing to their favorite holiday tunes dressed as elves.

 Giving Back: M&M did a great job offering value to their customers through their Red Nose Day fund.
 Their followers were encouraged to make someone laugh, post the story on social media with the hashtag #MakeEmLaugh with the incentive of M&M donating a dollar to the fund per every post.

 Although this year is bound to be different, the holiday season will allow great opportunities for businesses to market themselves and spread some much-needed holiday cheer.
-Incorporating a marketing mix of social media, public relations, influencer marketing and more are bound to generate some promising results for any holiday campaign.
+Incorporating a marketing mix of social media, public relations, influencer marketing, and more are bound to generate some promising results for any holiday campaign.